hb9hkn/ha-addon-udp-logger/README.md

-# syslog Logger Add-on for Home Assistant
+# syslog Server Add-on for Home Assistant

 This is a simple custom add-on that listens for syslog messages on port udp/514 and writes them to `/share/syslog/syslog.log`.
 It also performs log rotation, compression and clean up at startup (an automation is required to regularly perform log clean up).